“Let’s Study” Video Essays

 I am a firm believer that if academic scholarship is to maintain its relevance, it must keep pace with such popular developments.
 Public humanities projects and other attempts to address general audiences in our work cannot be limited to the occasional public lecture or film introduction.
 Their reach will be much greater if they legitimately engage with popular forms, particularly those that can be readily disseminated via digital platforms.

 So far, my experiments in this area have consisted of a series of “Let’s Study” videos, a hybrid form taking cues from the “Let’s Play” genre, alongside traditional video essays and video criticism.
 These works of long-form video criticism focusing on a single game incorporate voice-over narration, animation, and extensive use of b-roll to draw critical parallels.
+Below are some highlights:

 Traditionally, the creation of game guides or “walkthroughs” has been considered a fan practice.
 As I continue to experiment with and refine techniques in game pedagogy, however, I have come to realize the practical value of educator-created walkthroughs, offered as either a supplement to or replacement for traditional play.
 Over the course of doing my own research and class prep, I have created video walkthroughs for The Company of Myself (2DArray, 2009), Problem Attic (Liz Ryerson, 2013), and Sym (Atrax Media, 2015) as well as an image-heavy reference guide for Gone Home (The Fullbright Company, 2013).